Question: What strings do you use?

 Question: Do you offer other pickups / electronics (pre-amp)?

 Answer: Although Bartolini linear hum cancelling jazz coil pickups and 9v 3-band pre-amps are standard equipment in all basses Bartolini soapbar pickups and 18v 3-band pre-amps as well as passive installations are available by special request.
-Aguilarpre-amps and Aero pickups are also available by request.
+Aero pickups are also available by request.
 Because Aero offers so many different pickups I highly recommend consulting the Aero Instrument website to determine which pickup is appropriate for your particular application.

 Question: What size allen keys do I need to adjust my truss rod and bridge?

 - Instruments built prior to 2008 require a 3/16″ allen key

 - Instruments built from 2008- 2010 & Expat Series basses with serial numbers ending 08 require a 5 mm allen key

 - Instruments built after 2010 require a 4 mm allen key

 - Elrick signature bridges require a 1/16″ allen key